tirzak/zdesk-code/README.md

 ### Get all Tickets
 To show all tickets, it makes a call to Zendesk API for 25 tickets.
 Users can page through tickets if there are more than 25 tickets.
 ### Get only one ticket
  When a user wants to view a single ticket, it first checks whether this ticket was received in the last api call to fetch 25 tickets.
 If it is in the cache; and it has been less than 45 seconds since cache update, it returns the ticket from cache.
 Tickets get updated frequently, so 45 seconds is a reasonable time frame.
-Else, it makes the api call to fetch the ticket information
+Else, it makes the api call to fetch the ticket information.
 ## Instructions

 ### Environment requirements